stephengold/V-Sport/README.md

 I am deeply grateful for all the work that went into these invaluable tutorials.

 The ConveyorDemo app derives from sourcecode contributed by "qwq".
+The ThousandCubes app derives from sourcecode contributed by Yanis Boudiaf.

 This project has made use of the following libraries and software tools: